 Approximately 750 food manufacturers in Michigan generate nearly $15 billion of annual economic activity and support over 43,000 jobs.
-In the past decade the industry has seen a 60% growth and the continued growth has created an overwhelming gap in workforce for skilled labor.
-In West Michigan, over 230 food processing establishments produce nearly 19,000 jobs with a growth rate of 22 % between 2013 and 2018.
+In the past decade the industry has seen a 60% growth and the continued growth has created an overwhelming gap in the workforce for skilled labor.
+In West Michigan, over 274 food processing establishments produce nearly 36,400 jobs with a 10 year growth rate of 31 % between 2009 and 2019.
 The average earnings in this sector are over $61,000.

 Education and training of the workforce needed is a key component of sustaining the growth of food processing and a key pillar of the West Michigan Shoreline Food Processing Initiative.
 Developing partnerships with industry and education institutions to build workforce capacity is vital.
 Building a workforce goes beyond training.
 Recruitment into food processing careers is essential to building that workforce.

 Upon benchmarking the Finger Lakes Region of New York, which launched a Food Processing Cluster Initiative in 2010, the West Michigan Shoreline Food Processing Association and its principal supporters believe the following steps are integral to expanding the food processing sector in West Michigan:

 Integrate more soft skills training in classrooms